apache/ignite/modules/yardstick/README.txt

 ./bin/benchmark-run-all.sh config/benchmark-atomic-put.properties

-NOTE: You need to configure ssh key-based authentication between your remote servers for running benchmarks.

 It is recommended to create some copies of original config files, edit these copies and then use as a parameter for `./bin/benchmark-run-all.sh` script.